-- 279C.527 Inclusion of amount for green energy technology in public improvement contract; written determination of appropriateness; exemptions and limitations.
-(1) As used in this section and in ORS 279C 528. - (a)(A) "Green energy technology" means a system that employs: - (i) Solar or geothermal energy directly for space or water heating or to generate electricity; or - (ii) Building design that uses solar energy passively to reduce energy use from other sources by at least 20 percent from a level required under ORS 276.900 to 276.915 or achieved in buildings constructed according to state building code standards that the Department of Consumer and Business Services approves under ORS 455.496. - (B) "Green energy technology" does not include a system that: - (i) Uses water, groundwater or the ground as a heat source at temperatures less than 140 degrees Fahrenheit, or less than 128 degrees Fahrenheit if the system is used for a public school building; or - (ii) Incorporates solar energy indirectly into other methods for generating energy, such as from the action of waves on water, from hydroelectric facilities or from wind-powered turbines. - (b) "Public building" means a building that a public body, as defined in ORS 174.109, owns or controls, and that is: - (A) Used or occupied by employees of the public body; or - (B) Used for conducting public business. - (2)(a) Except as otherwise provided in this section, a contracting agency that intends to enter into a public improvement contract for constructing a public building or for reconstructing or performing a major renovation of a public building, if the cost of the reconstruction or major renovation exceeds 50 percent of the value of the public building, shall first make a determination under subsection (3) of this section as to whether green energy technology is appropriate for the public building and, if the contracting agency determines that green energy technology is appropriate, shall ensure that the public improvement contract provides an amount equal to at least 1.5 percent of the total contract price for the purpose of including appropriate green energy technology as part of the construction, reconstruction or major renovation of the public building. - (b) A public improvement contract to construct, reconstruct or renovate a public building may provide for constructing green energy technology at a site that is located away from the site of the public building if: - (A) Constructing green energy technology away from the site of the public building and using the energy from the green energy technology at the site of the public building is more cost-effective, taking into account additional costs associated with transmitting generated energy to the site of the public building, than is constructing and using green energy technology at the site of the public building; - (B) The green energy technology that is located away from the site of the public building is located within this state and in the same county as, or in a county adjacent to, the site of the public building; and - (C) The public improvement contract provides that all of the moneys for constructing green energy technology away from the site of the public building must fund new energy generating capacity that does not replace or constitute a purchase and use of energy generated from green energy technology that: - (i) Employs solar energy and that existed on the date that the original building permit for the public building was issued; or - (ii) Employs geothermal energy and for which construction was completed before January 1, 2013.
+- (iv) Ordinary operating costs for a public building during periods of reconstruction or renovation; - (v) Costs of storing equipment or furnishings at a site away from a public building; - (vi) Labor costs for employees of a contracting agency; - (vii) Direct costs that are solely for the purpose of retrofitting or improving a public building's ability to withstand a seismic event; and - (viii) Costs that bear only a tenuous relationship to the construction, reconstruction or major renovation of a public building. - (d)(A) "Woody biomass energy technology" means a system that, for space or water heating or as a combined heat and power system, uses a boiler with a lower heating value combustion efficiency of at least 80 percent and that uses as fuel material from trees and woody plants, such as limbs, tops, needles, leaves and other woody parts, that: - (i) Grows in a forest, a woodland, a farm, a rangeland or a wildland that borders on an urban area; and - (ii) Is a by-product of forest management, agriculture, ecosystem restoration or fire prevention or related activities. - (B) "Woody biomass energy technology" does not include a system that uses for fuel: - (i) Wood pieces that have been treated with creosote, pentachlorophenol, chromated copper arsenate or other chemical preservatives; or - (ii) Municipal solid waste. - (2)(a) Except as otherwise provided in this section, a contracting agency that intends to enter into a public improvement contract with a total contract price of \$5 million or more for constructing a public building or for reconstructing or performing a major renovation of a public building, if the cost of the reconstruction or major renovation exceeds 50 percent of the value of the public building, shall first make a determination under subsection (5) of this section as to whether green energy technology is appropriate for the public building. - (b) If a contracting agency determines that green energy technology is appropriate, the contracting agency shall ensure that the public improvement contract provides an amount equal to at least 1.5 percent of the total contract price for the purpose of including appropriate green energy technology as part of the construction, reconstruction or major renovation of the public building. - (3)(a) A public improvement contract to construct, reconstruct or renovate a public building may provide for constructing green energy technology, other than battery storage, at a site that is located away from the site of the public building if: - (A) Constructing green energy technology away from the site of the public building and using the energy from the green energy technology at the site of the public building is more cost-effective, taking into account additional costs associated with transmitting generated energy to the site of the public building, than is constructing and using green energy technology at the site of the public building; - (B) The green energy technology that is located away from the site of the public building is located within this state and in the same county as, or in a county adjacent to, the site of the public building; and - (C) The public improvement contract provides that all of the moneys for constructing green energy technology away from the site of the public building must fund new energy generating capacity that does not replace or constitute a purchase and use of energy generated from green energy technology that: - (i) Employs solar energy and that existed on the date that the original building permit for the public building was issued; or - (ii) Employs geothermal energy and for which construction was completed before January 1, 2013.